-Graeme is a founding partner* at Roper Greyell where he provides strategic and practical advice to employers on labour, employment and human rights issues in the workplace.
+Graeme is a founding partner at Roper Greyell and member of its management committee.
+Graeme focuses on strategic and practical advice to employers on labour, employment and human rights issues in the workplace.

 Before he was a lawyer, Graeme was a labour relations expert for several national companies — he brings a client’s perspective and concerns to legal challenges.
-His clients are varied and represent the rich diversity of businesses in British Columbia, which creates an interesting and challenging work environment for him to develop strategic results and practical solutions.
+His clients are varied, and many are leading businesses in British Columbia and Canada.

 Graeme guides employers through intricate employment issues including those related to executive compensation, restrictive covenants, non-competition and non-solicitation clauses, stock options and remuneration, benefits, protection of goodwill and protection of reputation.

-Adjudicators, mediators and clients often compliment Graeme for some of the best briefs and opening statements they have encountered.
+Adjudicators, mediators, and clients often compliment Graeme for some of the best briefs and opening statements they have encountered.
 Not afraid to litigate when the time is right, he knows what it takes to create a path that will provide employers the platform on which they can make the correct business decision.
+Graeme has acted as lead counsel on many leading decisions including a precedent setting decision involving vaccine mandates.

 In addition, Graeme assists employers with equity incentive programs, termination strategies, wrongful dismissal, performance management, progressive discipline, union terminations, managing medical information, duty to accommodate, injunctions, court advocacy and mediation and collective agreement grievance arbitration.
 Graeme has appeared before courts of all jurisdictions in British Columbia as well as before the Labour Relations Board, the Human Rights Tribunal, and the Employment Standards Tribunal.